ckpdr/cookpad-hiring-primer-security/PROCESS.md

 - You should have access to this Primer Repo.
 - You should have provided Cookpad with your Github username.
-- You should have arranged a date and time to begin the exercise.
+- Optional: You can arrange a date and time to begin the exercise.

 The start of the exercise: